About Cushion Tree

 A space for creating meaningful daily practices that balance and reconnect you to your spirit, your joy, your breath, and the life you're here to live

-Cushion Tree is the home for everything I’ve gathered along the way.
-It’s a space where I can serve others who want to live their daily practice in the midst of whatever life messiness is happening— not as something rigid or perfect, but as a deeply rooted home base to return and remember what matters.
+Cushion Tree is my way of sharing what I’ve gathered along the path — a space to help you find your own rhythm of daily practice, not as something rigid or perfect, but as a steady home base to return to, again and again.

 Creating the life you want is possible.